Gyeonggi Province: History

-During the Japanese colonial period, Hanseong-bu was incorporated into Gyeonggi-do.
+During the Japanese colonial period, Hanseong-bu was incorporated into Gyeonggi Province.
 On October 1, 1910, it was renamed Keijo and a provincial government was placed in Keijo according to the reorganization of administrative districts.

-After liberation and the foundation of two separate Korean states, Gyeonggi-do and its capital, Seoul, were separated with partial regions of Gyeonggi-do being incorporated into Seoul thereafter in 1946.
+After liberation and the foundation of two separate Korean states, Gyeonggi Province and its capital, Seoul, were separated with partial regions of Gyeonggi Province being incorporated into Seoul thereafter in 1946.
 Additionally, Kaesong became North Korean territory, the only city to change control after the countries were divided at the 38th parallel, which is now part of North Korea's North Hwanghae Province.

 In 1967 the seat of the Gyeonggi provincial government was transferred from Seoul to Suwon.
-After Incheon separated from Gyeonggi-do in 1981, Gyeonggi regions such as Ongjin County and Ganghwa County were incorporated into Incheon in 1995.
+After Incheon separated from Gyeonggi Province in 1981, Gyeonggi regions such as Ongjin County and Ganghwa County were incorporated into Incheon in 1995.

 Geography

 Gyeonggi Province is in the western central region of the Korean Peninsula, which is vertically situated in Northeast Asia and is between east longitude of 126 and 127, and north latitude of 36 and 38.
 Its dimension is 10% of Korea's territory, 10,171 km2.
-It is in contact with 86 km of cease-fire line to the north, 413 km of coastline to the west, Gangwon-do to the east, Chungcheongbuk-do and Chungcheongnam-do to the south, and has Seoul, the capital of the Republic of Korea, in its center.
+It is in contact with 86 km of cease-fire line to the north, 413 km of coastline to the west, Gangwon Province to the east, North Chungcheong Province and South Chungcheong Province to the south, and has Seoul, the capital of the Republic of Korea, in its center.
 Its provincial government is in Suwon, but some of its government buildings are in Uijeongbu for the administrative conveniences of the northern region.

 Climate

-The climate of Gyeonggi-do is the continental climate, which has a severe differentiation of temperature between summer and winter, and has distinctions of four seasons.
+The climate of Gyeonggi Province is the continental climate, which has a severe differentiation of temperature between summer and winter, and has distinctions of four seasons.
 Spring is warm, summer is hot and humid, autumn is cool, and winter is cold and snowy.
 The annual average temperature is between 11–13 C, where the temperature in the mountainous areas to the northeast is lower and the coastal areas to the southwest is higher.
 For January's average temperature, the Gyeonggi Bay is -4 C, the Namhangang (River) Basin is -4 to -6 C, and the Bukhangang (River) and Imjingang Basins are -6 to -8 C. It becomes colder and higher in temperature differentiation from coastal to inland areas.
 Summer has a lower local differentiation compared to winter.
 The inland areas are hotter than the Gyeonggi Bay area, the hottest area is Pyeongtaek, making the average temperature of August 26.5 C.

 The annual average precipitation is around 1,100 mm, with a lot of rainfall.
 It is rainy in summer and dry during winter.
 The northeastern inland areas of Bukhangang and the upper stream of Imjingang has a precipitation of 1300–1400 mm, whereas the coastal area has only 900 mm of precipitation.